Agriculture in the United Kingdom: Diseases

 Most diseases of crop plants result from fungus spores that may live in the soil and enter through roots, be airborne and enter the plant through damaged areas or landing on leaf surfaces, or are spread by pests.
 These spores tend to affect photosynthesis and reduce chlorophyll.
 They often make plants look yellow and affect growth and marketability of the crop.
 They are most commonly treated with fungicides, and may be called mildews, rusts, blotches, scabs, wilts, rots or blights.
 European Union regulations on pesticides are changing, and several important pesticides currently in use will no longer be available.
 This has potentially quite serious implications for British agriculture.

 Climate change is bringing with it the earlier onset of winter rain.
 These very wet soils during spring time will also lead to unwanted pest and disease problems during the plating season.

-Two of the most serious diseases currently affecting crop plants are colony collapse disorder (CCD), a somewhat mysterious effect that is wiping out honeybee colonies worldwide, and varroa destructor, a parasitic mite that also affects honeybees and may be a contributor to CCD.
-Honeybees pollinate 80% of plants worldwide.
-In 2007, up to 80% of the bee colonies in some areas were wiped out.
-Honeybees pollinate crops worth about £200 million a year, and their total contribution to the economy may be as high as £1 billion.

 Weeds

 Historically weed control was by hand-pulling of weeds, often during "fallowing" (which means leaving the land to carry no crop for a season, during which time the weeds can be found and removed).
 In 1896 it was found that a copper sulphate solution would kill broad-leaved weeds without seriously damaging young cereal plants.
 Other chemical weedkillers were soon discovered and now common chemical weedkiller ingredients include sodium chlorate, copper chloride, sulphuric acid, dinitroorthocresol and dinitrobutylphenol.
 Hormone-based weedkillers are used to kill weeds more selectively.
 Although most weeds are vulnerable to at least one of these substances, eradicating all the weeds from a particular area will usually need several different weedkillers.
 The use of pesticides has declined, and British farmers now use about a third less pesticides than they did in 1983.
 The crop needing most pesticides is wheat.